The Glymphatic System is your brain’s defense and detoxification!

 How does the glymphatic system work?

-This brain drain system is most active during sleep, and least active while you are awake.
-Therefore, this system can’t do it’s job if you are up watching too much Netflix at night!
+This brain drain system is most active during sleep and least active while you are awake.
+Therefore, this system can’t do its job if you are up watching too much Netflix at night!

-The theory or hypothesis says that these plaques, once formed can’t be broken down by the body.
+The theory or hypothesis says that these plaques, once formed, can’t be broken down by the body.

 How does the glymph system connect to the Lymph System?

-This drainage system, is connected to the body’s lymph system through a lymph network associated with:
+This drainage system is connected to the body’s lymph system through a lymph network associated with:

 - the outer areas of the brain